CAOakleyII/validate-edr-agents/README.md

 I also decided to use HTTP for my network transaction.
 However the `HttpService` could be updated to use the same pre-existing pattern for services, and make other network calls based on the activity. e.g. Raw TCP/UDP connections, Messaging Services, etc.

 ## To-Dos / Improvements

-Unit test negative cases, where an EDR does make a change that is breaking

 Improve test coverage